 Eren Yeager is the protagonist of Attack on Titan, a massively popular manga series by Hajime Isayama that ran from 2009 to 2021 and spawned a long-running anime adaptation.
 The official publisher, Kodansha, describes Eren as an adolescent boy whose home is destroyed in a Titan attack.
 Over the course of the story, he discovers he can transform into a Titan himself, which is a fictional superpower mechanic, not a species reclassification.
 At no point in the canon does he become a bird.

 The confusion explodes specifically around the final chapter of the manga.
 A bird appears in the closing pages, and fans began debating whether Eren had literally reincarnated as that bird or whether it was purely symbolic.
-Reddit threads with titles like 'So did Eren actually turn into a bird?' and 'Why did so many people believe Eren was a bird in the final chapter?' show exactly how this question took on a life of its own.
-The short version: the bird is almost universally read as a symbolic or poetic image, not a literal transformation into a new species.
-Even within the fictional world, Eren never undergoes avian metamorphosis.
-His 'non-human' forms are Titan forms, which are enormous humanoid giants, not birds.
+Reddit threads with titles like 'So did Eren actually turn into a bird? ' and 'Why did so many people believe Eren was a bird in the final chapter?

 There's also a small spelling overlap worth clearing up.
 The word 'ern' (sometimes spelled 'erne') is a real, old English term for a sea eagle, particularly the white-tailed eagle.
 Merriam-Webster defines 'erne' specifically as a type of eagle.
 So if you arrived here wondering whether 'Eren' refers to a bird because it sounds like 'ern,' that's a reasonable instinct, but 'Eren' is a personal name with Turkish origins, and the disambiguation page for Eren on Wikipedia confirms it maps to people, not to any avian taxon.